-A request to escalate to Stage 2 must be made to the Clerk, via the school office, within 10 school days of receipt of the Stage 1 response.
+A request to escalate to Stage 2 must be made to the Clerk, Mary Harker (the Clerk to the Governing Body) mary.harker@ipc-services.co.uk, within 10 school days of receipt of the Stage 1 response.

 The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.